jacobdensford/jacobdensford.com/projects/new-trpg.md

 ## Game Master

 The Game Master (or GM) facilitates the game, controlling the world and any non-player characters (or NPCs).

+### When is it a test and when is it a contest?

+If the PCs are acting against the world or something that can't act back, it's a test.
+If the PCs are acting against an NPC or something else that can react to them, it's a contest.

+### Who rolls dice?

+If the GM doesn't want to roll dice, contests against NPCs are instead tests.
+In such a case, the PC rolling a hit- allows the NPC to act against the PC.

 ### Tracks